Life expectancy of people living with HIV

 Human immunodeficiency virus (HIV) is a sexually transmitted infection that compromises a person’s immune system, making the person’s body vulnerable to other diseases and infectious agents.

 As of 2020, about 37.7 million people in the world were HIV positive.
-Out of the 37.7 million with HIV, 36 million were adults, while 1.7 million were children between the ages of 0-14 years.
+Out of the 37.7 million people with HIV, 36 million were adults, while 1.7 million were children between the ages of 0-14 years.
 About 53% of the figure were women and girls.

 HIV and life expectancy